-According to recent studies, one of which comes from the American Cancer Society, the LGBT community smokes at a rate 50%–200% higher than the general public.
+According to multiple studies, one of which comes from the American Cancer Society, the LGBT community smokes at a rate 50%–200% higher than the general public.
 That’s a whole lotta butts.
 Thanks to the growing popularity of electronic cigarettes, however, more and more members of our community are kicking the habit in favor of vaping, the process of ‘smoking’ e-cigarettes.
 But while this trend may seem like the perfect alternative to inhaling red-hot carcinogens, vaping has a dark side all its own.

 To help you make a more informed decision about your health, consider these dangers of e-cigarettes — and kicking the stick altogether.

 You might assume that because e-cigarettes don’t produce a heat-induced smoke — they produce a vapor instead, hence the term “vaping” — there are no carcinogens in the mist.
 But according to The New York Times, some e-cigarettes “get so hot that they, too, can produce a handful of the carcinogens found in cigarettes and at similar levels.”
 The number of carcinogens in e-cigarettes pale in comparison to the 60 or so associated with traditional cigarettes, but all that means is that you’ve chosen the lesser of two evils.

 “E-cigarettes may be less harmful than cigarettes,” says Dr. M. Brad Drummond, assistant professor of medicine at Johns Hopkins University School of Medicine, “but we still don’t know enough about their long-term risks or the effects of secondhand exposure.”

 You’re still a slave to nicotine.